 Reasons Why Project Planning Matters

 There are multiple reasons which show the significance of the project planning stage.
-Few of them can be stated as follows,
+A few of them can be stated as follows,

 - It clarifies the process and activities that will let the project outputs and deliverables.